Challenger flag: Later usage

 Troop 514 is still in possession of the Challenger flag.
 They continue to display it for certain special public events and Eagle Courts of Honor.

 Early in 1987, Chief Justice Warren E. Burger designated the Challenger flag as the official flag of the ceremonies commemorating the United States Constitution bicentennial and he invited the troop to participate in the bicentennial gala in Philadelphia.

 On September 17, 1987, the flag was part of a parade through the streets of Philadelphia, and that evening it was presented on the stage of the Philadelphia Civic Center Hall as part of the opening ceremonies.
 The celebration was attended by an audience of 13,000 people, and televised as We the People 200: The Constitutional Gala.
-The next day, Boy Scout Troop 514 went to Washington, D.C. where the Challenger flag was flown once again over the United States Capitol.
+The next day, Boy Scout Troop 514 went to Washington, D.C., where the Challenger flag was flown once again over the United States Capitol.

 In 2002, the Challenger flag was loaned to the Church of Jesus Christ of Latter-day Saints to be displayed in Salt Lake City during the 2002 Winter Olympic games.
 It was also raised at the 2002 Winter Olympics opening ceremony.
+After the ceremony, it was lowered and displayed at the Joseph Smith Memorial Building before being raised again at the closing ceremony.

 In 2011, the flag was flown at an Eagle Scout Court of Honor.

 On November 3, 2012, the flag was brought onstage for a Mitt Romney rally in Denver by Scoutmaster Bill Tolbert.

 On the 25th anniversary of the Challenger disaster, the Challenger flag was flown at the reveille formation of the United States Air Force Academy.
 The flag's flying was arranged by Troop 514's current Scoutmaster and Cadet Group One Air Officer Commanding, Lt.
 Col. Michael Hastriter.

 In January 2016, the 30th anniversary of the Challenger disaster, the Challenger flag was displayed at a special memorial dinner organized by Challenger Learning Center of Colorado.
 Retired Shuttle Astronaut Susan Helms was the keynote speaker.

 On September 26, 2019, at the dedication of the new Challenger Learning Center of Colorado, the Challenger flag was displayed in front of active and retired US Air Force and NASA dignitaries.
 Dr. June Scobee Rodgers, widow of Challenger Shuttle commander Dick Scobee, presented the keynote address.
 Ms. Laura Husband, daughter of the late Columbia Shuttle commander Rick Husband, sang the national anthem at the dedication.